shubinternet/manager/README.md

 ### Typical Hours and Work/Life Balance

-The company we work for may have other ideas, but absent those I would expect you to work roughly 9am to 5pm in your local time zone, but as long as you're getting your work done -- including meetings you need to attend and availability for the people you work with -- and you can let me know about your needs in advance I'm willing to be very flexible.
+The company we work for may have other ideas, but absent those I would expect you to work roughly 9am to 5pm in your local time zone, but as long as you're getting your work done -- including meetings you need to attend and availability for the people you work with -- and you can let me know about your needs and hous in advance I'm willing to be very flexible.
 I will try very hard to keep you not working more than forty hours a week.
 If you're sick, please don't work; remind me of this when I try to work while sick.
 Take vacation.

-If I contact you by any means after hours, I do not expect a response, and I will probably tell you in my message when I'd prefer one.
+If I contact you by any means after hours, I do not expect a prompt response, and I will probably tell you in my message when I'd prefer one.
 Please don't respond immediately unless I clearly indicate that I'd like you to (and even then I will probably not expect you to).
 In general I should let you know well in advance if I expect you to be on call in any way.
-That said, you can reach out to me any time, and I will try to respond when I notice it, or I'll set a reminder to do so; if you do contact me after hours, please do so by IM or e-mail.
+That said, you can reach out to me any time, and I will try to respond when I notice it, or I'll set a reminder to respond when I have more time; if you do contact me after hours, please do so by IM or e-mail.

 ### Preferred Communication Channel(s)

 Speaking of, my preferred communication media, in order:

-- Slack/IM
+- Slack/IM, especially for questions or urgent needs
-- E-mail
+- E-mail, especially for anything not rgent or which requires multiple people
 - Voice chat
 - Video chat